FreelanceMY Logo

 No commute, no office politics, ability to reject low-value work.

-According to global contractor rate data, Southeast Asia freelancers average USD 15–25 hourly rates.
+According to global contractor rate data, Southeast Asian freelancers average USD 15–25 per hour.
 That translates to RM 55–RM 92 per hour at current exchange rates.

 A freelancer billing 40 hours weekly at RM 70/hour earns RM 11,200 monthly gross.
 After deducting 35–40% for taxes and self-funded benefits, take-home income approaches RM 6,720–7,280 monthly.